Home

 The relationship I now have with my mother is such a gift to me, healing much childhood anguish.
 This would never have happened if I didn't know that communication after life is possible, even commonplace.

-I am grateful that my training as a witch taught me to accept that this could be real, rather than wishful thinking.
+I am grateful that my training as a Witch taught me to accept that this could be real, rather than wishful thinking.

-And my experience as a witch allows me to distinguish the difference between my dreams of my mother, and actual communication with her.
+And my experience as a Witch allows me to distinguish the difference between my dreams of my mother, and actual communication with her.

 So What Is A Witch's Relationship With Death?